 Far worse it be to never have a cold.
 For this would mean my gifts to others were never shared, neither their gifts with me.
-It would surely mean my demise, at first in spirit, later physically, left a hollowed-out shell of self.
+Sadly, this could mean my demise, at first in spirit, later physically, leaving me a hollowed-out shell of self.

-No, I realize you are but one of a legion of cold viruses that circulate my world, forever re-combining with bits and pieces of each other.
+No. I realize you are but one of a legion of cold viruses that circulate my world, forever re-combining with bits and pieces of each other.
 I fear thee not… for each time we meet my body learns to defeat another foe.

-And neither shall I feel much guilt in transmitting your existence to others though I take great care to protect the weak, the old and the very young from your trials.
+And neither shall I feel much guilt in transmitting your existence to others.
+Though, I take great care to protect the weak, the old and the very young from your trials.

 The occasional lament overheard, those times when what seems like complaint makes its way past these lips, let me explain: It is because my work is being interfered with, nothing more.

 Let no one be mistaken: a cold is nothing to a man.
-Nothing at all.